Last updated: 2nd July

 Q: Are schools in China still hiring?

 A: Yes, demand for English teachers in China is higher than ever.
-As schools across China are preparing to re-open in April (more details below) they continue to recruit teachers for start dates from June to November.
+As schools across China, apart form in Beijing, have now reopened they continue to recruit teachers for start dates from July to December.
+For teachers already in China the start date can be as soon as a few weeks.
+For teachers outside of China, a lot of schools are holding interviews for flexible start dates when the border reopens.
 The work visa application process for China can take 2 to 4 months to process, so you are encouraged to interview with schools in China now and once you have accepted a job, you can begin getting the work visa documents ready so you can enter China once the border is reopened.

 Q: What if I have already accepted a job with a school in China but do not have a work visa yet?